rolldown/rolldown/packages/rollup-tests/src/ignored-by-unsupported-features.md

  - rollup@function@plugin-cache@anonymous-has: throws for anonymous plugins checking the cache
  - rollup@function@plugin-cache@anonymous-set: throws for anonymous plugins adding to the cache
  - rollup@function@plugin-cache@duplicate-names: throws if two plugins with the same name and no cache key access the cache
+ - rollup@hooks@Disables the default transform cache when using cache in transform only
+ - rollup@hooks@opts-out transform hook cache for custom cache

 ### The `PluginContext.load` is not fully supported
  - rollup@form@supports-core-js: supports core-js (`@rollup/plugin-commonjs` is not supported)